jb162/Midterm-Project/README.md

 Cleaning

-To do the analysis we had to cleanr the data set and remove redundant rows.
+To do the analysis we had to clean the data set and remove redundant rows.
 We used group by and aggreage functions for mean and average to condense the data and review it.

 Analysis 1: Movie Release Year